The magnitude of the curvature that appears in a photograph of Earth’s curvature depends on several factors:

-Photographs of the horizon will appear different if any of the above factors are different.
-Comparing two different pictures without knowing how the pictures were taken is wrong and pointless.
+Two photographs of Earth’s curvature will appear different if any of these factors are different.
+Comparing two different pictures without knowing how they were taken is incorrect and pointless.